jmiskovic/chui/README.md

 ## Description

-`chui` is a small VR UI library for the [LÖVR](https://github.com/bjornbytes/lovr) framework, exploring the VR manipulation of UI.
-Instead of laser pointers the users reach out and push  the UI elements, using their finger tips or controllers.
+`chui` is a small UI library for the [LÖVR](https://github.com/bjornbytes/lovr) framework, exploring the VR manipulation of UI.
+Instead of laser pointers, users reach out and push the UI elements using their finger tips or controllers.
 Elsewhere called diegetic UI, or Direct Touch method. chui stands for *c*ompact *h*aptic *u*tility *i*nterlink, and is so tiny it has to be written in lowercase.

 The UI is handled in retained mode - you create panels & add widgets only once during UI initialization.
 Stored references to widgets and panels can be modified in runtime as needed.
-For an immediate mode UI library check out [lovr-ui]().
+For an immediate mode UI library check out [lovr-ui](https://github.com/immortalx74/lovr-ui).

 ```lua
 chui = require'chui'